lmiller1990/design-pattenrns-for-vuejs/PROVIDE-INJECT.md

 UI test with Vue Test Utils.
 \end{center}

 Working great!
 We do not want to hard code any users in the store, though.
+This highlights one of the downsides of a global singleton - no easy way to initialize or update the state for testing purposes.
 Let's add a feature to create new users via a form, and them that way.

 ## Adding a users forms

-To add a user, we will first add a `addUser` function to the store:
+To add a user, we will first create a `addUser` function to the store:

 ```js
 import { reactive, readonly } from 'vue'